Are you planning a beach vacation with your toddler?

 My survival tips focus on sun and fun at the beach with your toddler.
 Playing in the sand or in just enough water to get your ankles wet.

-As I will talk about in my 11 tips, using Waterproof Safety Tattoos are a really good idea when you go on a beach vacation with toddlers.
+As I will talk about in my 11 tips, using Waterproof Safety Tattoos is a really good idea when you go on a beach vacation with toddlers.

 The 11 Best Ways To Survive A Beach Vacation with Toddlers: